corshinecorshine/corshinecorshine.github.io/_posts/tryhackme/2022-10-05-Wonderland.md

 Last login: Mon May 25 16:37:21 2020 from 192.168.170.1
 ```

-`sudo -l` shows something can be useful, user rabbit able to execute python3 and walrus_and_the_carpenter.py.
-I successfully logged in with the credentials.
-In the home directory of alice was a python script and a "root.txt" file.
-Obviously i didn't have access to read the root.txt.
+`sudo -l` shows something can be useful, user rabbit able to execute python3 and python script called walrus_and_the_carpenter.py.

 ```terminal
 alice@wonderland:~$ sudo -l